Antero de Quental: Unquiet maturity

-In 1886, his Sonetos Completos, collected and prefaced by Oliveira Martins, was published.
-The Spaniard, Miguel de Unamuno, considered them "one of the greatest examples of universal poetry, which will live as long as people have memories."
-Between March and October 1887 he returned to the Azores, then returned to Vila do Conde.

-In reaction to the English Ultimatum, on 11 January 1890, de Quental agreed to preside over the minor Liga Patriótica do Norte (Northern Patriotic League), although his involvement was short-lived.
+In reaction to the English Ultimatum, on 11 January 1890, Quental agreed to preside over the minor Liga Patriótica do Norte (Northern Patriotic League), although his involvement was short-lived.
 When he eventually returned to Lisbon, he stayed at the home of his sister, Ana de Quental.

-Throughout his life, de Quental oscillated between pessimism and depression; afflicted with what might have been bipolar disorder, at the time of his last trip to Lisbon, he was in a state of steady depression, compounded by spinal disease.
+Throughout his life, Quental oscillated between pessimism and depression; afflicted with what might have been bipolar disorder, at the time of his last trip to Lisbon, he was in a state of steady depression, compounded by spinal disease.
 After a month in Lisbon, he returned once again to Ponta Delgada around June 1891.
 On September 11 that year, at about 8:00 PM, he committed suicide by two gunshots to the stomach while seated on a bench in a local garden park.
 He died approximately an hour later.
 "Of all things, the worst is having been born," he wrote in a poem.